microprediction/microprediction/docs/sips.md

 Use URL's like [https://csv.microprediction.org/noaa?zip=46073](https://csv.microprediction.org/noaa?zip=46073) or click the logo below for an example of one hour ahead wind speed prediction.

 <a href="https://csv.microprediction.org/noaa"><img src="/microprediction/assets/images/sip_logo.png"> </a>

-Uses the Open SIPmath(tm) convention.
+Uses the Open SIPmath(tm) standard.